 The purpose of this document is to communicate Providence College's guidelines pertaining to the programmatic and financial monitoring of its federally sponsored award subrecipients.
 A subrecipient is a third-party organization performing a portion of Providence College's sponsored project.
 The terms of Providence College's subrecipient relationships are documented in subaward agreements (also referred to as subrecipient agreements).
-Providence College uses the Federal Demonstration Partnership (FDP) model for its subaward agreements.
+Providence College uses the Federal Demonstration Partnership (FDP) model for its subaward agreements on federal awards and has an approved private template for non-federal awards.